What is Universal Credit (UC)?

 Universal Credit is paid on a monthly basis.
 Entitlement is worked out by comparing your basic financial needs that the government says you need to live on with your financial resources.

 Universal Credit is being introduced gradually.
 Whether you can claim depends on where you live and your personal circumstances.

 If you don’t live in a qualifying area or you are not eligible to claim Universal Credit you may be able to claim Jobseeker’s Allowance or other means tested benefits

 You don’t need to do anything if you are already claiming existing benefits.
 You will be told by the Department of Work and Pensions (DWP) when you have to claim Universal Credit

 Applies to: England, Scotland and Wales

-It is not law yet in Northern Ireland but may be introduced at a later date.
+Universal Credit will be introduced in Northern Ireland on a gradual basis from September 2017 onwards.
 See the NI Direct website for more information.